Luxmusik/sandbox-virtualappliance/readme.md

 Cookie: sessionId={your_session_token}, username={your_username}
 Request Body:
 {
-    "name": give your MockService a name (optional), "ownerOrganisationName": your organisation name
+    "name": give your mock service a name (optional), "ownerOrganisationName": your organisation name
 }
 ```

-If you don't provide a name for the MockService, a name will be generated for you.
-A curl example to create a new MockService owned by the Bluth organisation:
+If you don't provide a name for the mock service, a name will be generated for you.
+A curl example to create a new mock service owned by the Bluth organisation:

 ```
 curl -X POST -H "Content-Type: application/json" -H "Cookie: sessionId=s-db31478d-a6f8-4717-bc5a-2e587d8a7734; username=michaelbluth" -d '{"name":"banana-stand", "ownerOrganisationName":"Bluth"}' http://sandbox.bluth.com/api/1/mockservices
 ```

-The service returns the name of the created MockService or an error if there was a problem processing the request:
+The service returns the name of the created mock service or an error if there was a problem processing the request:

 ```
 {